-Hiring an attorney for your maritime injury case is, understandably, an important decision.
-Many of our potential clients will ask us about our attorney fees and what they should expect out of our services.
-Unlike many other law firms we’ve seen, we try to be open and upfront about what our fee is.
-This webinar discusses in detail the different types of attorney fees you’re likely to see as well as why we have decided to go with a flat fee for our cases.
+Hiring an attorney for your maritime injury case is an important decision.
+Many of our potential clients ask us about our attorney fees and what they should expect from our services.
+Unlike other law firms, we are dedicated to transparency.
+This is why we are open and upfront about our fees.

 This webinar answers the following questions:

 [0:01]: Hello and welcome to our webinar, our learning video here on attorney fees in Maritime and Jones Act cases.
 I want to welcome you.

 [0:11]: My name is Tim Young; I’m going to be your host.
 I’m a Maritime attorney in New Orleans.
 I have practiced maritime law for more than 23 years now.
 Our office handles only maritime cases and Jones Act cases across the Gulf South for injured workers.

 [0:28]: We’re actually a national law firm.
 I personally handle cases in many, many other states.
 Typically our focus is along the Gulf South: Texas, Louisiana, Mississippi, Alabama, Florida Panhandle.
 Any of those areas is where our real focus is for cases.

 [0:46]: We have successfully helped clients with major injuries.
 These include brain injuries, major burns, multiple surgeries.
 We’re very proud to have helped these individuals.
 It’s really meaningful for us to have played a significant part in getting them back on the road to recovery after their injuries.